yupferris/rip-and-tear/demos/edge-of-disgrace/char-plasma-sprite-zoomer/plasma-notes.md

   - This appears to be the second part of the plasma x-update
   - TODO: Initial setup bits (just clc I think)
   - Unrolled loop, 38 iterations
-    - Note this is the same as the effect is wide in chars.
-Could it really be that only one char row is updated each frame, making only 8 FPP lines??
+    - Note this is the same as the effect is wide in chars minus the left/rightmost chars, which are used for the left/right borders.
+Perhaps this single char row is updated each frame?
     - TODO: Tear this bit apart :)
   - TODO: Last bits before/including RTI

 - Not sure what's happening outside of the raster IRQ's

+- Latest knowns:
+  - There are only 8 different charsets for the different plasma lines displayed per frame.
+These are located at $c000, $c800, $d000, ..., $f800.
+  - No sprites are visible in the FPP portion of the screen (except for when the sprite zoomer is showing ofc).
+This means no sprites stealing cycles.
+  - Screen mem is at $3c00; only the first row (40 bytes) is used.
+It would seem the screen and color data for this row is read at the top of the frame, and then the video bank is switched and the FPP stretching starts.
+I haven't checked the alignments etc, but if the "FPP by repeating last char line" technique is used (http://codebase64.org/doku.php?id=base:fpp-last-line), that should make _all_ of this fall into place, including the "no VIC stealing cycles each line" thing :)
+  - The base picture update routine appears to ultimately just modify 38/40 screen mem bytes each frame; I don't think any per-pixel stuff is going on at this point (but I could be wrong).